algorand/pyteal/docs/state.rst

 Local state consists of key-value pairs that are stored in a unique context for each account that has opted into your application.
 As a result, you will need to specify an account when manipulating local state.
-This is done by passing in an integer that corresponds to the index of the account in the :any:`Txn.accounts <TxnObject.accounts>` array (or since TEAL version 4, by passing in a byte string that appears in :code:`Txn.accounts` array).
+This is done by passing in the address of an account.
+In order to read or manipulate an account's local state, that account must be presented in the :any:`Txn.accounts <TxnObject.accounts>` array.

 **Note:** The :code:`Txn.accounts` array does not behave like a normal array.
 It's actually a :code:`1`-indexed array with a special value at index :code:`0`, the sender's account.